beautylix/contentinsert/README.md

 Content Insert Plugin
 --------------------------
-There are 3 blocks available to insert content such as advertisement code.
+There are 6 banners available to insert content such as advertisement code.
->- Top logo position

 >- Header banner
->- Top of sidebar
+>- Top side banner
->- Bottom of sidebar
+>- Bottom side banner
+>- Before comments banner
+>- After comments banner
 >- Foot banner

 ####How to use: